-If your goal is to work with children from birth through age eight in day care, pre-school, or school age programs, the one-year Early Child Care certificate program may be of interest to you.
-You will gain understanding of child development, plan developmentally appropriate activities and practice the responsibilities of assistant teachers.
+The Early Child Care Certificate prepares students to work with children from birth through age eight in child care, pre-school, or school-age programs.
+Students gain an understanding of child development, plan developmentally appropriate activities and practice responsibilities of assistant teachers.

-You may enroll for this program on a part-time or full-time basis.
-It is recommended that students in full-time jobs take no more than two courses per semester.
-Special program costs may include transportation to and from fieldwork sites.
-You may be required to have a medical exam, a tuberculin test, and a background check before beginning your fieldwork.
+Students may enroll in the program on a part-time or full-time basis.
+Students who are employed full-time are strongly encouraged to take no more than two courses per semester.
+Special program costs include transportation to fieldwork sites.
+A medical exam, tuberculin test and fingerprinting may be required before beginning fieldwork.